MicroEJ/docs/DeviceDeveloperGuide/ui/display/display.rst

 color with a background color.
 This background color is static or
 dynamic:

--  static: The background color is fixed by the MicroEJ application (``GraphicsContext.setBackgroundColor()``).
+-  static: The background color is fixed by the MicroEJ Application (``GraphicsContext.setBackgroundColor()``).

 -  dynamic: The background color is the original color of the